Welcome to ‘Now it’s Crystal Clear’ series! Today’s topic is all about Malachite.

 Deposits of Aquamarine can be found in Brazil, China, Pakistan, Burma (Myanmar), Nigeria, Madagascar, Namibia, and locations in the U.S. (Colorado, California, Connecticut, Portland and Massachusetts). [***]

 Welcome to ‘Now it’s Crystal Clear’ series!
-This week’s topic is all about Labradorite.
+Today’s topic is all about Labradorite.

 Immediately recognized by it’s labradorescence, the Labradorite gemstone shines like no other!
 Being a gray to gray-black stone (with black specs embedded within the surface), light enters it and strikes a twinning surface within the stone.
 The colors seen is the color of light reflected from that twinning surface.
 Different twinning surfaces within the stone reflect different colors of light such as a vibrant blue, green, coppery red, orange and yellow shimmer. [**]